Contextualist/fusogen/README.md

 **Fusogen** is a multi-way sync chatbot for WeChat.
 It helps users from different groups interact as if they are in the same group, by

-1. Propagate messages to other groups, with tagged username.
+1. Propagate messages to the other groups, tagged with usernames
+2. Synchronized message revokation
-2. (WIP) Handle inter-group `@` mention.
+2. (WIP) Handle inter-group `@` mention

-Fusogen uses [itchat](littlecodersh/ItChat) for WeChat web api.
+Fusogen uses [itchat](https://github.com/littlecodersh/ItChat) for WeChat web API.

 ## Quick start